shoui520/shoui520.github.io/docs/animejp.md

 ### So what exactly is real Japanese?

 Simple Answer.
 Japanese made by a NATIVE FOR NATIVES.
 Anime is scripted by natives.
 Movies are scripted by natives.
 J-Drama is scripted by natives.
-These content are made for Japanese people, and aren't necessarily intended for learning but surprisingly they are an incredibly powerful tool for learning.
+These content are made for Japanese people, and aren't necessarily intended for learning, but surprisingly they are an incredibly powerful tool for learning.
 Textbooks, although they may be written by a native, they are made for foreigners.
 The Japanese gets watered down, artificial and filtered, for foreigners.
 That's why you shouldn't use content dumbed down for learners unless you are starting Japanese from scratch, in that case it is okay, but you should let go of it as soon as possible.

-###Do not generalize Anime!
+### Do not generalize Anime!

 It is annoying to constantly hear people saying that anime will make you always sound like you're about to kill someone, as demonstrated earlier.
 This is just people picking examples of anime that fit their argument, and completely